pedroleitao-neo4j/finance-churn/README.md

 ## Purpose of this Project

 The primary goal of this model is to predict customer churn by analyzing transaction patterns.
-Unlike traditional methods that only look at individual user behavior, our approach uses graph features to understand the relationships between users and merchants.
+Unlike traditional methods that only look at individual user behavior, our approach uses graph features to understand the relationships between users, cards, and merchants.
 By identifying high-risk active users, financial institutions can take proactive measures (e.g., targeted campaigns, personalized offers or other incentives) to retain them.

-This implementation focuses on cards, but a similar pipeline could be applied to other financial products (e.g., loans, mortgages, insurance policies) where customer retention is critical.
+This implementation focuses on card products, but a similar pipeline could be applied to other financial products (e.g., loans, mortgages, insurance policies) where customer retention is critical.

-Our ultimate objective is to highlight how graph data science and Neo4j can be used to build effective churn prediction systems that go beyond standard tabular ML approaches, not to provide a production-ready solution or a fully validated model with a dataset with sufficient ground truth
+Our ultimate objective is to highlight how graph data science and Neo4j can be used to build effective churn prediction systems that go beyond standard tabular ML approaches, not to provide a production-ready solution or a fully validated model with a dataset with sufficient ground truth.
+What we present here is intended to give an initial foundation for further exploration and refinement, and an introduction to what is possible with graph-based machine learning for customer churn prediction.

 ## Method